Use our calculator to work out your checked baggage and cabin baggage allowance.

 Take up to 20kg extra baggage for free as an Etihad Guest Tier member.

 You can book extra baggage quickly and easily online up to four hours before your flight.
-Visit Manage my booking and get up to 30% off our standard rates.
+Visit Manage my booking and save on our standard rates.

 You can check in as many bags as you like as long the total weight is within your baggage allowance.
 If you are flying in Economy to the US or Canada, you can check in two bags weighing up to 23kg each.
 Excess baggage fees will apply if either bag weighs more than 23kg.
 Use our calculator to work out the checked baggage allowance for your flight.